Maghrebis: Religion

 The domination of Christianity ended when Arab invasions brought Islam in 647.
 Carthage fell in 698 and the remainder of the region followed in subsequent decades.
 Gradual Islamization proceeded, although surviving letters showed correspondence from regional Christians to Rome up until the 9th century.
 Christianity was still a living faith.
 Christian bishoprics and dioceses continued to be active, with relations continuing with Rome.
 As late as Pope Benedict VII (974-983) reign, a new Archbishop of Carthage was consecrated.
-Evidence of Christianity in the region then faded through the 10th century.
+Evidence of Christianity in the region faded through the 10th century.

 During the seventh century, the region's peoples began their nearly total conversion to Islam.
 There was a small but thriving Local Jewish community, as well as a small Local Christian community.
 Most Muslims follow the Maliki school of Sunni Islam.
 Small Ibadi communities remain in some areas.
 A strong tradition of venerating marabouts and saints' tombs is found throughout regions inhabited by Berbers.
-Any map of the region demonstrates the tradition by the proliferation of "sidi"s, showing places named after the marabouts.
+Any map of the region demonstrates the tradition: the proliferation of "sidi"s show places named after the marabouts.
 Like some other religious traditions, this has substantially decreased over the 20th century.
-A network of zawiyas traditionally helped proliferate basic literacy and knowledge of Islam in rural regions.
+A network of zawiyas traditionally helped perpetuate basic literacy in Arabic and knowledge of Islam in rural regions.